LOCTED “Lock Out Crime Through Environmental Design”

 Core Area Patrol

-Providing a sense of community, taking care of business and making sure the welcome mat is open to the downtown is what the Core Area Partol is all about.
+Providing a sense of community, taking care of business and making sure the welcome mat is open to the downtown is what the Core Area Patrol is all about.
 Community associations across North America have operated such programs for over 15 years with great success; people helping people makes a better community, and the DMRBIA is working hard to foster this culture.

-Trained patrollers will cover the entire Business Improvement Area regularly, ready to deal with front line issues related to automobile and property crime, personal safety, hospitality and the social environment.
+A trained patroller will cover the entire Business Improvement Area regularly, ready to deal with front line issues related to automobile and property crime, personal safety, hospitality and the social environment.

 Whether it's providing information about community services, giving directions to tourists, escorting staff or customers to their vehicles, or providing emergency assistance, the patrollers are ready to assist where needed making the downtown area the best place to work, shop, live and visit.